lannonbr/Portfolio/content/blog/2020-02-17-wasm-pack-webpack-plugin/index.md

 }
 ```

 The only thing out of the ordinary is we have a new plugin of `WasmPackPlugin`.
 The one required option is `crateDirectory` to tell wasm-pack where the root of the Rust code is.
-In this instance we have it at the root, but we could contain all of the rust code in it's own folder if we wanted to.
+In this instance we have it at the root, but we could contain all of the rust code in its own folder if we wanted to.

 Then add a build script as part of the `package.json` and then run it.